schism-dev/schism/docs/getting-started/visualization.md

 ## Visualization with VisIT
+The easiest way to visualize SCHISM nc4 outputs is via VisIT.

 Shortly after v5.9.0, we have successfully implemented a new mode of efficient I/O using dedicated 'scribes'.
 At runtime, the user needs to specify number of scribe cores (equal to # of 3D outputs variables (vectors counted as 2) plus 2), and the code, compiled without `USE_OLDIO`, will output combined netcdf outputs for each 3D variable and also all 2D variables in `out2d*.nc`.
 Sample 3D outputs are: `salinity_*.nc`, `horizontalVelX_*.nc` etc - note that vectors variable names end with `X,Y`.

 You can download newer versions of VisIT plugins c/o Dr. Jon Shu, DWR by following these steps: